jsim2010/partite/CONTRACT.md

 2) If a flaw confirmation is affirmed, the flaw is added to the plan.
 3) If a blueprint approval is affirmed, the flaw is removed from the plan, the adaptation is applied, and an edition is created.

+## VIII) Product

+defect
+: A failed analysis

+upgrade
+: An object composed of:
+- an edition

+task
+: An object that is either a defect or upgrade.

+tasklist
+: A collection of tasks.

+patch
+: A collection of modifications to a product.

+proposal
+: An object composed of:
+- the task
+- a patch
+: It can be authorized to indicate the patch resolves the task.

+version
+: The state of a product at a given time.

+1) When an edition is created, an upgrade shall be created from it and added to the tasklist.
+2) If a proposal authorization is affirmed, the task is removed from the tasklist, the patch is applied, and a version is created.

 ## Directors

 1) Any director may create: